mattmakai/fullstackpython.com/content/pages/02-development-environments/02-text-editors-ides.markdown

 of your way, so no "smart" correction or automatic letter capitalization.

-## What's the difference between a text editor and an IDE?
+## What's the difference between text editors and IDEs?
 IDEs contain text editors but many text editors, for example Notepad included with Windows, do not include IDE features.
 Many text editors such as Vim or Emacs have IDE features by default but then can be further customized